carsontham/ceet-code/README.md

 # ceet-code

-Leetcode grind to achieve better understanding of algorithms and to ace technical interviews
+A Leetcode grind to achieve better understanding of algorithms and to ace technical interviews

+# Motivation

+I realized there's no easy way out, except to master the basics of algorithms.

-*Mastery of the basics makes your advanced*
+#### *Mastery of the basics makes your advanced*